 The RN-to-BS program prepares graduates to: - Formulate decisions about nursing practice using a foundation of evolving knowledge from Nursing, biological, and behavioral sciences and the humanities. - Integrate ethics, integrity, and respect into patient-centered, evidence-based nursing practice. - Apply effective written and oral communication, teamwork, and collaborative strategies to influence health-related outcomes. - Analyze the role of health promotion and disease/injury prevention to improve the health and safety of populations. - Demonstrate leadership skills in the oversight of, and accountability for, safe care delivery in a variety of settings. - Employ innovations in information management and technology for the delivery of quality patient care.
-Applicants must meet the following requirements for undergraduate admissions: - Submit official transcripts from basic nursing programs and all colleges and/or universities attended. - 2.
-Submit evidence of current unrestricted Registered Nurse licensure in Massachusetts (may apply during basic nursing program, but must be licensed prior to taking nursing courses). - 3.
-Have a overall GPA of 2.50 or higher in pre-licensure program coursework.
-Nursing Education Transfer Compact (NETC) For Registered Nurses who graduated from public Associate Degree in Nursing Programs in Massachusetts, the NETC includes: • Acceptance in transfer all courses earned as part of a Board of Registration in Nursing (BORN) approved public Associate Degree in Nursing (ADN) program, without time restriction, as a body of knowledge and practical experience that is a prerequisite to National Council Licensure Examination (NCLEX) licensure.
-Exceptions to this policy may be applied by FSU for specific courses, i.e. sciences Transfer credit evaluations are completed by the Office of the University Registrar.
+Applicants must meet the following requirements for undergraduate admissions: - Submit official transcripts from basic nursing programs and all colleges and/or universities attended. - Submit evidence of current unrestricted Registered Nurse licensure in Massachusetts (may apply during basic nursing program, but must be licensed prior to taking nursing courses).
+3. Have an overall GPA of 2.50 or higher in pre-licensure program coursework.
+Nursing Education Transfer Compact (NETC) For Registered Nurses who graduated from public Associate Degree in Nursing Programs in Massachusetts, the NETC includes: Acceptance in transfer all courses earned as part of a Board of Registration in Nursing (BORN) approved public Associate Degree in Nursing (ADN) program, without time restriction, as a body of knowledge and practical experience that is a prerequisite to National Council Licensure Examination (NCLEX) licensure.
+Transfer credit evaluations are completed by the Office of the University Registrar.
 Registered Nurses may receive credit for nursing and non-nursing college-level courses successfully completed at other regionally-accredited higher education institutions.
 The General Education Requirement As per the Nursing Education Transfer Compact (NETC), nursing students who attended a Massachusetts state community college and have completed the MassTransfer Block (General Education), as indicated as such on the community college transcript, may be required to complete no more than two additional courses at FSU to satisfy FSU's Domain General Education model.
 A nursing student who has previously completed a bachelor's degree from a regional-accredited institution in the United States will have FSU's Domain General Education model as completed.
 Students who do not meet the General Education requirements through the Mass Transfer Block (General Education) must meet the University's Domain General Education Requirements.
 See the Framingham State University Undergraduate Catalog for details.
+Course Prerequisites Courses may have specified conditions for enrollment, such as prior completion of less advanced courses, permission of the instructor, or appropriate placement test scores.
+Students should refer to course descriptions in the department listings for prerequisite requirements.
 Lower Division Nursing Knowledge: